ScheerleJo/SevDeskServer/README.md

 ## Simple structure

 - Back-End
-  - [x] get info from SevDesk
+  - [ ] get info from SevDesk
   - [x] sort all information from SevDesk Data (get relevant Data from Donors)
   - [x] Backend Cleanup
-  - [ ] Format Array to push useful information to GUI only
+  - [ ] Format Array to push only useful information to GUI
   <!-- - [ ] code the possibility to change wrong Data in the GUI and push to sevDesk -->
     <!-- - List all Data of specific user to be changend/corrected and then saved -->
   - [ ] manipulate latex files to the Data points in the table